Links to Caitlin Doyle’s Works Available Online:

 Books and Anthologies Featuring Caitlin’s Poetry:

-Caitlin’s poem “Thirteen” appears in the 2009 edition of the Best New Poets series, an annual anthology of fifty poems by emerging writers.
+Caitlin’s work appears in the 2009 edition of the Best New Poets series, an annual anthology of fifty poems by emerging writers (University of Virginia Press).
 Contributors include Roger Reeves, Alex Dimitrov, Melissa Stein, Katy Didden, Eric Weinstein, and Kelly Davio.
 Kim Addonizio served as the 2009 guest editor.
 You can click here to visit the book’s page on Amazon.com.

 The Crafty Poet: A Portable Workshop